nginx-architects/nginx-se-challenge/README.md

-# NGINX SE Challenge
+``# NGINX SE Challenge

-Implement NGINX Plus as an HTTP and HTTPS (SSL terminating) load balancer for 2 or more HTTP services.
+Implement NGINX Plus as an HTTP and HTTPS (SSL terminating) load balancer for two or more HTTP services.

-You are tasked to build upon the demo environement.
+See the SE Challenge Minimum and extra credit requirements below

-Please share the completed solution as a public repository on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).
+You are tasked to build upon the demo environement and share the completed solution as a public repository on [GitHub](https://www.github.com) or [Gitlab](https://www.gitlab.com).

 ### Goals